ictus4u/lizardfs-test-suite/README.md

 ## Deployment pipeline

-a [Jenkinsfile](Jenkinsfile) was added in order to aothoamite the build abd deployment process.
+A [Jenkinsfile](Jenkinsfile) was added in order to automatize the build and deployment process.

 ### Docker Compose

 Docker Compose is a way to deploy a test LizardFS cluster on a single machine.
 This is a great way to test the features of LizardFS.
-Because it only runs on a single machine this setup not useful in production.
+Because it only runs on a single machine, this setup is not useful in production environment.

 This repository comes with a Docker Compose file that can be used to run a test cluster.
 To get started just clone this repository and run `docker-compose up` in the repository root directory.